 Yes, you can.
 But it’s not as exciting as getting inside the tombs at the Valley of the Kings.
 Most guides will tell you that you need to pay extra to get inside the pyramids, but it’s only partially true.
 There is one pyramid that’s included in your ticket price.

 There are three pyramids of the Queens of Cheops and you can go inside the one in the middle for free.
-Khufu’s Pyramid costs another 100 LE and Khafree’s Pyramid costs 20 LE, but trust me – they all look the same inside.
+Khufu’s Pyramid costs another 400 EGP and Khafree’s Pyramid costs 100 EGP, or 500 EGP for a combined ticket but trust me – they all look the same inside.
+Once you’ve been to one you’ve been to all.
+The inside of the pyramid isn’t the same as Tombs in Valley of the Kings in Luxor where you want to see every single one of them.

 There are no mummies inside since they were all moved to the Egyptian Museum that I highly recommend on visiting as well.